juliankrispel/react-rocket/site/content/post/getting-started-with-draft-js.md

 ---
 title: "Getting started with draft.js"
 date: 2017-06-16T14:49:00.000Z
-description: Getting started with draft.js
----

-Draft.js is a framework for creating text based editors.
+description: Draft.js is a framework for creating text based editors.
 It lets you do a lot of stuff and removes a lot of the burden that comes with implementing text editors on the web.
 This is a basic tutorial on how to get started with draft-js.
+---

 ## Heads up